 Once you’ve migrated your site over to your Servebolt powered site you may run into some issues if you’ve missed a step.
 The following is issues we see frequently: The DNS of your domain has not been changed yet Your domain is not pointing to the correct IP address You’re […]

 An SSH key pair is very useful when you want to more securely give, or get access to a server from another server or computer.
 This will allow the connecting computer to authenticate using a check (comparing) of keys instead of password.
 The key pair consists of two keys: Public […]

-When you create a Bolt for hosting your site on Servebolt, it will have a 4 GB 60 day trial plan.
-This is for testing and development purposes only, and you can only use the Bolt URL (test domain) that is automatically attached to the host.
-The Bolt URL is […]
+When you create a Bolt for hosting your site on Servebolt, it will have a 4 GB trial plan for 60 days.
+This is for testing and development purposes only, and you can only use the Bolt URL (test domain) that is automatically attached to the site.
+You can add multiple […]